SaraBaradaran/RDT-Protocol/README.md

 We have implemented a reliable data transfer protocol like TCP using raw socket.
 This protocol has been used in a hypothetical transportation system.
-You can read more about how this transportation system works by reading the project file.
+You can get more information about how this transportation system works by reading the project file.

 ## Usage guide